hammedopejin/MLInsight/README.md

 - Image classification using MobileNetV2
 - Text sentiment analysis using NLTagger
+- Speech-to-text transcription using `SFSpeechRecognizer`
+- Ambient sound classification using `SoundClassifier`
+- Audio recording and playback with live progress UI
+- JSON logging of predictions and transcription
-- Asynchronous inference for both models
+- Asynchronous inference for all models
 - Modular Swift Packages for each ML task
 - Protocol-based abstraction for testability
 - Benchmarking for model load and prediction latency